 Symptoms of Refractive Errors

 Blurry vision is just one symptom of refractive errors.
-Others include:
+Others include the following:

-Trouble focusing while reading or at a computer
+- Trouble focusing while reading or at a computer – This is a common symptom of refractive errors such as hyperopia, astigmatism, and presbyopia.

 Symptoms can emerge slowly, and you may not notice them.
 That’s why regular eye exams are essential to keep you seeing clearly.
 An eye doctor can diagnose refractive errors and suggest ways to help you see better.